ratnania/mlhiphy/doc/report/01-intro_to_gp.rst

    k _ { \mathrm { SE } } \left( x , x ^ { \prime } \right) = \sigma ^ { 2 } \exp \left( - \frac { \left( x - x ^ { \prime } \right) ^ { 2 } } { 2 l ^ { 2 } } \right)

-The lengthscale :math:`l` determines the length of the "wiggles" in the function.
+The lengthscale :math:`l` determines the width of the kernel; in other words, the larger :math:`l` is, the smoother the function is.
 The variance :math:`\sigma^{2}` determines the average distance of the function away from its mean.
 All the standard kernel has this parameter in front as a scale factor.

 It has become the default kernel for GPs and pyGPs, and we have also chose this kernel for our project, which will be explain in the later section.